-Wander through acres of land and pick from a variety of colors like the crimson ProCut Red sunflowers that can grow up to 6 feet tall towering sunflowers, or the yellow Mammoth sunflowers which can go up to 12 feet in height.
+Wander through acres of land and pick from various colors like the crimson ProCut Red sunflowers that can grow up to 6 feet tall towering sunflowers, or the Mammoth yellow sunflowers that can go up to 12 feet in height.
 They can produce up to 2000 seeds which you can harvest once you notice the back of the face turns yellow, the leaves dry up, the center will also begin to bulge and the flower droops from the extra weight.

-Along with these dazzling flowers, there’ll be zinnias, herbs, bunnies, chickens, and more to make you seriously consider trading in your sneakers for a pair of boots.
-Peak bloom tends to last for two weeks but there will be several happening through the summer in case you miss it.
+Along with these dazzling sunflowers at this Costa Mesa farm, there’ll be zinnias, herbs, bunnies, chickens, and more to make you seriously consider trading in your sneakers for a pair of boots.
+Peak bloom tends to last for two weeks, but there will be several happening throughout the summer if you miss it.

 Tickets cost $5 for entry and $15 for a U-Pick bouquet.
 Guests are required to make a reservation online, bring cutting utensils and drinking water.

 Here are the time slots available for June: